Chapter 27 (Legion)

-"Chapter 27" is the series finale of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
-It is the eighth episode of the third season and is the 27th overall episode of the series.
-The episode was written by series creator Noah Hawley and co-executive producer Olivia Dufault and directed by Hawley and executive producer John Cameron.
+"Chapter 27" is the series finale of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
+It is the eighth episode of the third season and was written by series creator Noah Hawley and co-executive producer Olivia Dufault, and directed by Hawley and executive producer John Cameron.
 It originally aired on FX on August 12, 2019.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency, Division 3.
-Summerland and Division 3 eventually team up in order to catch Amahl Farouk from finding his original body.
-While Farouk was captured, David is now labeled as a threat and hunted down, prompting him to escape.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
+Eventually, he betrays his former friends at the government agency Division 3, who label him a threat and set off to hunt him down.
 In the final episode, David and his father Charles Xavier set out to destroy Farouk once and for all.

 According to Nielsen Media Research, the episode was seen by an estimated 0.365 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
 The episode received mostly positive reviews from critics.
 While some expressed criticism for its rushed story and its reliance on style over substance, there was praise for the closure, performances, cinematography and themes.